 A suggestion ? a feedback ? a bug ? an idea ?
 Write to dCode!

-Atbash replaces each letter with its symmetrical one in the alphabet, that is, A becomes Z, B becomes Y, and so on.
+The Atbash cipher (also called the mirror cipher or reverse alphabet) is a monoalphabetic substitution cipher in which each letter is replaced by its counterpart in the alphabet; thus, A becomes Z, B becomes Y, and so on.

-Example: The latin alphabet ABCDEFGHIJKLMNOPQRSTUVWXYZ and its reverse: ZYXWVUTSRQPONMLKJIHGFEDCBA are combine in the substitution table:
+The Latin alphabet ABCDEFGHIJKLMNOPQRSTUVWXYZ and its symmetrical inverse (mirror) ZYXWVUTSRQPONMLKJIHGFEDCBA are mapped in a substitution table:

 Encryption consists in replacing letters from the first with letters from the other one, with is equivalent to replace the first letter of the alphabet A with the last one Z, the second one B with the penultimate Y etc.